anoopsarkar/nlp-class/faq.md

 `Guest` to `Developer` in the dropdown menu.
 Click on `Add to Project` to add the instructor to your github repo.

-We have to set up your repo to call the automatic grading software.
-Follow these steps

-1. Click on the Settings menu which looks like a gear icon <i class="fa fa-gear"></i>
-    1. Select `Webhooks`.
-    1. Click on the link `Add Webhook`:
-        1. In the field `URL` enter: `http://unit.csil.sfu.ca:5000/`
-        1. Click the `Add Webhook` button near the bottom of the page.

-This tells the Gitlab server to send a message to that URL every time you commit code to your repo.
-The grading robot will retrieve your code, test it, and tell you the results.

-Next we will set up the Secure Shell (ssh) keys so you can access your repo without a password.
+Set up the Secure Shell (ssh) keys so you can access your repo without a password.
 First follow [the instructions on setting up your SSH key pair](https://csil-git1.cs.surrey.sfu.ca/help/ssh/README) available at [csil-git1.cs.surrey.sfu.ca/help/ssh/README](https://csil-git1.cs.surrey.sfu.ca/help/ssh/README)